ostelco/ostelco-core/docs/EXPERIMENTAL_AGENTS_LIFECYCLE.md

 Set your project:

-   gcloud config set project pantel
+   gcloud config set project GCP_PROJECT_ID

 .. or some other project